appclacks/terraform-provider-appclacks/docs/index.md

   }
 }

-// You can also export the APPCLACKS_ORGANIZATION_ID and
+// You can also export the APPCLACKS_USERNAME,
-// the APPCLACKS_TOKEN environment variables to configure
+// APPCLACKS_PASSWORD and APPCLACKS_API_ENDPOINT variables
-// authentication, or configure the HOME/.config/appclacks/appaclacks.yaml
+// to configure the client.
-// file.
 // See the documentation for more information about authentication: https://www.doc.appclacks.com/getting-started/ provider "appclacks" {
+  api_endpoint = ""
-  organization_id = ""
+  username = ""
-  token = ""
+  password = ""
 }

 resource "appclacks_healthcheck_command" "test_command" {